ethereum/execution-specs/README.md

 ## Description

-This repository contains various specification related to the Ethereum 1.0 chain, specifically the [pyspec](/src/eth1spec/spec.py), specifications for [network upgrades](/network-upgrades), and the [JSON-RPC API](https://github.com/ethereum/eth1.0-apis).
+This repository contains the consensus specifications related to the Ethereum 1.0 chain, specifically the [pyspec](/src/eth1spec/spec.py) and specifications for [network upgrades](/network-upgrades).
+The [JSON-RPC API specification](https://github.com/ethereum/eth1.0-apis) can be found in a separate repository.

 ### Ethereum Protocol Releases